gabzon/dancefloor-2/README.md

 <!-- * Adapt favorite posts to be Inscription -->

 ## Version 2.3
-* Display correct Form according to the classes/Workshops (Default 'Formulaire')
+* Display correct Form according to the classes/Workshops , needs gravity form id (Default '23')
 * Fix youtube problem homepage
 * fix pricing display problem for workshops with multi pricing
+* display a list of levels
+* display list of days in the right order
+* Displays only one date in case begining day and end date is the same

 ## Version 2.2
 * Apperance > Settings added with 4 tabs [General | Social Media | Design(coming soon) | Pricing ]